 Nautical Almanac: Enter the daily page table with the whole hour before the given GMT, unless this time is itself a whole hour, and extract the tabulated GHA and declination.
-Record the corresponding v and d values tabulated on the same line, and determine the sign of the d value.
-The v value of the Moon is always positive (+) and is not marked in the almanac.
+Record the corresponding v and d values tabulated on the same line, and determine whether the d correction is to be added or subtracted, by inspecting the trend in the next tabular declination value.
+The v value of the Moon is always positive (+) but it is not marked in the almanac.
 Next, enter the increments and corrections table for the minutes of GMT, and on the line for the seconds of GMT, take the GHA correction from the Moon column.
 Then, enter the correction table for the same minute with the v value, and extract the correction.
 Add both of these corrections to the GHA from the daily page.
-This is GHA of the Moon.
-Then, enter the same correction table with the d value and extract the correction.
-Give this correction the sign of the d value and apply it to the declination from the daily page.
-This is declination.
+This is the GHA of the Moon.
+Then, enter the same correction table page with the d value and extract the corresponding d correction.
+Apply the d correction, either adding or subtracting (as determined earlier by inspection of the trend of the tabulated declination values), to the declination from the daily page.
+This is the declination of the Moon.

 The correction table for GHA of the Moon is based upon the minimum rate at which the Moon's GHA increases, $14^{\circ}19.0'$ per hour.
-The v correction adjusts for the actual rate.
-The v value is the difference between the minimum rate and the actual rate during the hour following the tabulated time.
+The ν correction adjusts for the actual rate.
+The ν value is the difference between the minimum rate and the actual rate during the hour following the tabulated time.
 The d value is the amount that the declination changes during the hour following the tabulated time.

-Air Almanac: Enter the daily page with the whole 10m next preceding the given GMT, unless this time is a whole 10m, and extract the tabulated GHA and the declination without interpolation.
+Air Almanac: Enter the daily page with the whole 10^m next preceding the given GMT, unless this time is a whole 10^m, and extract the tabulated GHA and the declination without interpolation.
 Next, enter the "Interpolation of GHA" table on the inside front cover, using the "Moon" entry column, and extract the value for the remaining minutes and seconds of GMT.
 If the entry time is an exact tabulated value, use the correction given half a line above the entry time.
 Add this correction to the GHA taken from the daily page to find the GHA at the given time.
 No adjustment of declination is needed.

-The declination given in the table is correct for the time 5 minutes later than tabulated, so that it can be used for the 10minute interval without interpolation, to an accuracy to meet most requirements.
+The declination given in the table is correct for the time 5 minutes later than tabulated, so that it can be used for the 10-minute interval without interpolation, to an accuracy to meet most requirements.
 Declination changes much more slowly than GHA.
 If greater accuracy is needed, it can be obtained by interpolation, remembering to allow for the 5 minutes.

-1906.
+1706.
 Finding GHA and Declination of a Planet